This guide will provide you plenty of ideas on what to do in Vienna in 1, 2 or 3 days! And, if you have an extra day, I have ideas for that day too!

 Day 3 (or Vienna in 3 Days)

 I encourage you to use this day to visit the Wachau Valley.
-These 24 miles (40 km) stretch of the Danube between the towns of Krems and Melk is as pretty as river valleys come.
+This 24 miles (40 km) stretch of the Danube between the towns of Krems and Melk is as pretty as river valleys come.
 The place is a dream come true.
 I am not exaggerating.
 I felt like most of the people around were dancing on their tiptoes to the tune of imaginary music.

-The problem is that a lot of people does not seem to know about this place and end up missing it.
+The problem is that a lot of people do not seem to know about this place and end up missing it.
 I do not want that to be you.
 If you are in Vienna, this must be your top day trip option.

 The Wachau Valley has been declared a UNESCO World Heritage Site and it is one of the most prominent destinations in Lower Austria.
 The town of Krems is located 48 miles (76.6 km) from Vienna (that can be your start point).

 You can book an excursion or go independently.
 After a sour tour, I have to recommend the “do it yourself” option.
 You can take the train to Krems, explore a bit, move to another town, take a boat on the most scenic part of the valley (Spitz to Melk), disembark in Melk and take the train back to Vienna.
-This is a trip that will go deep into the memory lane.
+This is a trip that will go deep into memory lane.

 RELATED: Why you have to visit the Wachau Valley?